-- Update and revise existing college student activities, such as those originally created by Penn State - Offer college faculty training workshops - Provide additional college student internship activities in LSC groups, especially for students traditionally under- represented in STEM - Contribute to the development of LIGO-related resource page for college faculty use - Collect ideas for, and summaries of, previous undergraduate research projects - Development of a Lab on LIGO Data Analysis for a Beyond the First Year Laboratory Class
+- To develop additional experimental lab activities related to LIGO science for use in introductory or advanced undergraduate physics courses.
+[Core]; - To update and revise existing college student activities, such as those originally created by Penn State; - To offer college faculty training workshops; - To provide additional college student internship activities in LSC groups, especially for students traditionally under-represented in STEM; - To contribute to the development of a LIGO-related resource page for use by college faculty; - To collect ideas for, and summaries of, previous undergraduate research projects.